Marketing Your Painting Biz: Strategies and Tips for Success

 Marketing Your Painting Business Strategies and Tips FAQ

-• Create flyers and business cards to distribute in your neighborhood.
-Leave some at local paint stores, hardware stores, and real estate offices.
+- Distribute flyers and business cards locally, and leave them at paint shops, hardware stores, and real estate offices.

 Final Thoughts